biddy1618/askchatbot/info/README-3-demo.md

 - How can I attract and retain ladybugs?
     - [Aphids](http://ipm.ucanr.edu/PMG/PESTNOTES/pn7404.html?src=exchbt)

+- I want to release lady bugs in my garden with the goal of keeping the aphid population to a minimum.
+Some guidance regarding purchase and implementation of the bugs.
+    - Top results should be "Lady beetles" or "Aphids"

 - What can I use to get rid of aphids on my tomato plants?
 	- [Aphids](http://ipm.ucanr.edu/PMG/PESTNOTES/pn7404.html?src=exchbt)